 In October of 2002, the South Creek branch replaced the South Orange Branch which had been located in the Waterbridge Down Shopping Center since 1992.
 With the completion of South Creek, south Orange County now has a light and bright facility with state-of-the-art technology and services including, 35 public computers, self-checkout, and technology classes in English and Spanish.
 This facility was funded by the Orange County Library District and a Florida Library Construction Grant.

-The library collection includes books, audio books in Playaway, MP3 CD, and Audio CD formats, informational and entertainment DVDs, recorded music (Audio CD) and an Adult Literacy Collection.
+The library collection includes books, audio books in Audio CD format, informational and entertainment DVDs, recorded music (Audio CD) and an Adult Literacy Collection.

 In addition the South Creek branch offers: